ShoumikSaha/Malign/README.md

 ## Installing with conda

-SibeliaZ can be installed using [bioconda] (https://bioconda.github.io/).
+SibeliaZ can be installed using [bioconda](https://bioconda.github.io/).
 After installing bioconda, run this command -
 ```
 conda install sibeliaz
 ```

-For more details, read the documentation of [SibeliaZ] (https://github.com/medvedevgroup/SibeliaZ).
+For more details, read the documentation of [SibeliaZ](https://github.com/medvedevgroup/SibeliaZ).

 ## Pipeline
 We will be explaining each step in the pipeline of Malign.